Transfer of Credit to Bastyr University

 Earned credits of any age (with a grade of D or 1.00 or better) may be transferred toward bachelor’s degree completion requirements in satisfaction of general education requirements in the following areas:

 Social sciences (health sciences only)

 Physical education activity and skill classes are limited to three credits in transfer.
 Courses of a vocational-technical nature may be transferred up to a maximum of 15 quarter credits.
 These courses must be numbered 100 or above and must have value within the degree that the student is seeking at Bastyr University.

 The maximum number of transfer credits acceptable for any undergraduate student entering Bastyr University is 135 quarter credits.
 No more than 90 of those credits may be from a community college, with the following exception: an additional ten credits may be accepted from a community college in the following areas if the content of the courses in question is determined to be equivalent to the required courses at Bastyr University:

 Developmental psychology, abnormal psychology, social psychology and psychology of personality

-Courses taken at other accredited institutions beyond the 90 or 135 transferable credits will be waived if they satisfy degree requirements, but credit will not be granted and total degree requirements will not be reduced.
+Courses taken at other accredited institutions beyond the maximum transferable credits will be waived if they satisfy degree requirements, but credit will not be granted and total degree requirements will not be reduced.
 The elective credit requirement will be increased by the amount so recognized.

 A minimum of 45 quarter credits must be completed at Bastyr University.
 Students must meet all prerequisites, general education, program and elective requirements regardless of the number of credits that are accepted in transfer.